SabeloTech123/SabeloTech-Website/README.md

 SabeloTech is a front-end portfolio project demonstrating a complete, multi-page business website: a home page, a filterable product catalog, an about/story page, and a working contact form connected to a real backend (Formspree).

-The design uses a dark, cyberpunk-inspired aesthetic — near-black backgrounds, neon mint and magenta accents, Orbitron for headings, and JetBrains Mono for body text.

 ---

 ## Pages